NurSyamimiSubni/eportfolio-SECB4313/README.md

-# eportfolio-SECB4313
-🗒️Overview
+# 🗒️Overview
-This repository is for me to upload all my assignment for subject Technology and Information System SECP1513-05 e-portfolio.
+This repository is for me to upload all my assignment for subject TBioinformatics Modeling and Simulation SECB4313-01 e-portfolio.
 Thanks a lot to our lecturer: DR AZURAH A SAMAH for giving us many support.

+# 🖋️Synopsis
+The primary focus of this course is to introduce students to Bioinformatics Modeling and Simulation.
+The discipline of modelling and simulation is increasingly being applied to biological problems.
+The problems are ranging from kinetic responses of atoms, complex reactions of biochemical pathways, and temporal behaviors of the biological systems.
+In this course, students are exposed to the fundamentals of mathematical modeling for simulating the behaviors of biological systems.
+The knowledge on how the systems work will be implemented in technical applications, which will involve several domains including healthcare and biotechnology.
+The students also involve in a number of problem solving activities using modeling techniques that will lead them to the development of contributing the knowledge for the domains.

+My objective for this course is I can explain the basic definition and concept of Bioinformatics Modeling and Simulation.
+I can also identify the types of techniques and understand the role of Bioinformatics Modeling and Simulation.
+I study this course so I can formulate appropriate solutions for problems and design	computational solutions.
+I am committed to rigorous study practices, involving self-study, active participation in class discussions, and collaborative learning with peers.
+So that I can develop team-working skills for	implementing computational techniques in domains.